neoforged/.github/primers/26.1/index.md

     - `ProblemReporter$MapEntryPathElement` - A path element for some entry key in a map.
 - `net.minecraft.world.InteractionHand#STREAM_CODEC` - The network codec for the interaction hand.
 - `net.minecraft.world.entity`
+    - `AgeableMob`
+        - `AGE_LOCK_COOLDOWN_TICKS` - The number of ticks to wait before the entity can be age locked/unlocked.
+        - `ageLockParticleTimer` - The time for displaying particles while age locking/unlocking.
     - `Entity$Flags` - An annotation that marks a particular value as a bitset of flags for an entity.
     - `LivingEntity#getLiquidCollisionShape` - Return's the bounds of the entity when attempting to collide with a liquid.
     - `Mob`
         - `asValidTarget` - Checks whether an entity is a valid target (can attack) for this entity.
         - `getTargetUnchecked` - Gets the raw target without checking if its valid.
+        - `canAgeUp` - If the entity can grow up into a more mature variant.
+        - `setAgeLocked`, `isAgeLocked` - Whether the entity cannot grow up.
     - `NeutralMob#getTargetUnchecked` - Gets the raw target without checking if its valid.
     - `TamableAnimal#feed` - The player gives the stack as food, healing them either based on the stored component or some default value.
 - `net.minecraft.world.entity.ai.behavior`